 LAS Honors encourages freshmen as well as more advanced students to join.
 Graduation in the Honors Program is recognized by a special notation on the student’s diploma and permanent record.
 Honors students wear white Honors cords at graduation.

 Teaching licenses are issued by the Iowa Board of Educational Examiners.
 The Recommending Officer for the ISU University Teacher Education Program submits each candidate file after that candidate is determined to be eligible for licensure.
 Teaching licenses are issued for a specific teaching level, e.g., grades 5-12.
 Subject area endorsements are listed on the candidate’s license.
 The College of Liberal Arts and Sciences collaborates with the School of Education in approved licensure programs.
 Students who plan to teach in secondary schools (grades 5-12) may qualify for a license by completing an approved licensure program in one of the following majors:

 - Music (through the Bachelor of Music curriculum)*

 - World Languages and Cultures (Endorsements are available in French, German, and Spanish.)

-Students may also prepare for recommendation for additional endorsements to their primary license in:
+Students may also add these additional endorsements to their primary license: